designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 Then while that is downloading and installing, **edit the config.json** file in the root folder.

 Once the installation has completed, ensure all the software is correctly installed by typing :

 > gulp

+Which should bring up a little help message with the available options.
+If you cannot see this, try doing a fresh clone of this repo and retrying the installation steps.

 ###To Create templates###